The Real-oriented cohomology of infinite stunted projective spaces: Summary

+As with \cref{thm:ber}, implicit in this theorem is the fact that the terms on the left and right do in fact live in $\pi_\star b(ER)$, for example $\tau^4 h = 2\tau^4 + \rho\xi\cdot\tau^4h_1$.
+The error terms are present to remind the reader that these are extensions and not products: to resolve them would require describing how to lift classes from $Z$ to $\pi_\star b(ER)$, and we shall not pursue this.
+In particular, if $k$ is even then the $h_{n+1}$ terms on the right may be replaced with $u_{n+1}$ without affecting the theorem statement.

 This concludes our description of $\pi_\star b(ER)$.
-The ring $\pi_\star b(ER)$ is complicated, but not impossible to work with.
-We illustrate this in \cref{sec:root} by computing some $ER$-based Mahowald invariants.
+Although $\pi_\star b(ER)$ is complicated, it is not impossible to work with.
+We illustrate this in \cref{sec:root} by computing some $MPR$-based Mahowald invariants.
 Li--Shi--Wang--Xu \cite{lishiwangxu2019hurewicz} have shown that Real bordism detects the Hopf elements, Kervaire classes, and $\kappabar$ family.
 These are the elements in $\pi_\ast S$ detected in the classical Adams spectral sequence by the $\Sq^0$-families generated by $h_0$, $h_0^2$, and $g_1$.
 We compute the iterated $MPR$-based Mahowald invariants of $2$, $4$, and $\kappabar$, showing that they line up with these $\Sq^0$-families exactly.